 - Hydrocele: this is caused by a collection of fluid in the scrotum.

-- Varicocele: this is like varicose veins of the small veins next to one testis or both testes.
+- Varicocele: this is like varicose veins of the small veins next to one testicle (testis) or both testes.
 It is usually described as feeling like a 'wriggling bag of worms'.

-- Lipoma: this is a fatty lump which can sometimes cause difficulty because it can be felt separate from the testis, just like an epidydimal cyst.
+- Lipoma: this is a fatty lump which can sometimes cause difficulty because it can be felt separate from the testis, just like an epididymal cyst.

 Do I need any tests?